The Most Rev. Thomas J. Rodi compared St. Patrick's School in Phenix City to the mythological phoenix.

-When Weise came to Phenix City in 1997, the school had been closed for about four years, but in 1999, it opened again.
+Weise said that when he came to Phenix City in 1997, the school had been closed been closed for about four years but in 1999 it opened again.

 "This new school shows that there is a lot of confidence in the Phenix City, Columbus area," Rodi said.
 "It is a sign of hope and a commitment to education of the whole student, academically, athletically, socially and spiritually.
 We are building for the future."

 Phenix City Mayor Eddie Lowe was present for the ceremony.